Imam killed in attack on Gurugram mosque, Haryana violence toll now 5 | Law-Order

 Imam killed in attack on Gurugram mosque, Haryana violence toll now 5

-Mobs killed a cleric in a late-night attack on a mosque, torched an eatery and vandalised shops as communal violence that began in Haryanas Nuh spilled over into neighbouring Gurugram, taking the death toll to five, police said on Tuesday.People also blocked a road and downed shutters over the attack on a Vishva Hindu Parishad procession in Nuh a day earlier, and a panchayat targeted Muslims as the district adjoining the national capital remained on edge.Two more people, among the over 50 injured in Nuh, died in hospital.
+Mobs killed a cleric in a late-night attack on a mosque, torched an eatery and vandalised shops as communal violence that began in Haryanas Nuh spilled over into neighbouring Gurugram, taking the death toll to five, police said on Tuesday.People also blocked a road and downed shutters over the attack on a Vishva Hindu Parishad procession in Nuh a day earlier, and a panchayat targeted Muslims as the district adjoining the national capital remained on edge.Apart from Gurugram, violence was also reported from Palwal district where a mob set over 25 huts in Parshuram Colony on fire.

 - Country: